Weekend Home Improvement Projects

-Home Makeover Tips: Project Ideas for Weekend Warriors
+Home Improvement Tips: Project Ideas for Weekend Warriors

 While saving money is a priority for many, this should also be considered when looking for the best way to fund home improvement projects.
 For instance, using the equity in your home with a Home Equity Line of Credit can be a smart option, in the sense that home equity rates can be lower than credit card or other loan rates.